Meet Small Number

 Small Number's Team

-Veselin Jungic and Mark MacLean, Small Number's authors, are two mathematicians who are interested in promoting mathematics and who have enormous respect for Aboriginal culture traditions.
-As mathematicians, we have tried to be extremely careful with everything related to Aboriginal cultures.
-In their essence, our stories are inspired by what we have read in relevant literature, by what we heard from our Aboriginal friends, and by what we experienced working with the Aboriginal students.
+Veselin Jungic and Mark MacLean, Small Number's authors, are two mathematicians who are interested in promoting mathematics and who have enormous respect for Indigenous traditional knowledge.
+In their essence, our stories are inspired by what we have read in relevant literature, by what we heard from our Indigenous mentors, collaborators, and friends, and by what we experienced working with the Indigenous students.

-Veselin and Mark partnered with Simon Roy and Andy Gavel to produce the stories and movies.
+We partnered with artists Simon Roy, Jean-Paul Csuka, Bethani L'Heureux, and Kyra Pukanich and directors Andy Gavel and Aidan Wright to produce the stories and movies.

 "I am currently taking a math additional qualifications course series, upgrading my teacher's qualifications so I am a math specialist.
 One of our assignments this week is to link math to Aboriginal children's literature.
 The first two students to post their findings used the Small Number books!
 They complimented the rich problem solving activity posed at the end of each.
 I now have to find other resources for my presentation, but that's okay.
 I am glad my school colleagues found Small Number!"
 (Melanie)